 Danger To The Residents

-Moreover, since these residents have such a charismatic personality, they can often sway their opinion about the case.
-Unfortunately, however, the clinician listens and begins working up the patient in the wrong way.
+Moreover, since these residents have such charismatic personalities, they can often sway their opinion about the case.
+Unfortunately, the clinician listens and begins working up the patient incorrectly.
 In the end, the program directors hear about the mismanagement, and the resident can suffer from probation or even worse.

 Increased Liability

 Not only is “Never in Doubt But Sometimes Wrong” a dangerous personality trait that can lead to bad medicine, but also it can significantly increase your medical liability.
-Whatever you communicate to the ER, they can report in the medical record.
-And, guess what?
+They can report whatever you communicate to the ER in the medical record.
+And guess what?
 You can be liable for the damages incurred to the patient if wrong.

 The “Never In Doubt But Sometimes Wrong” Dangerous Personality

 In radiology, there is no space for overconfidence.
-Our role, just like other physicians according to the Hippocratic oath, is to “do no harm.”
-And, you can see the significant danger that a resident can cause to themselves as well as others when they become overbearing without the accompanying knowledge and experience.
+According to the Hippocratic oath, our role, like other physicians, is to “do no harm.”
+And you can see the significant danger a resident can cause to themselves and others when they become overbearing without the accompanying knowledge and experience.
 So, I beg you.
 If you are not sure of something, maintain your humility.
 Let your colleagues, staff, and fellow faculty know.
 It is OK not to understand.
-However, it is not OK to let others think that you do when you don’t.
+However, it is not OK to let others think you do when you don’t.